Cultural Jambalaya’s Strategic Partners

 Cultural Jambalaya is proud to have strategic alliances with several organizations that share our mission of advancing multicultural and ethnic diversity.
-Together, we cross-promote each other’s educational programs, including Cultural Jambalaya’s award-winning “Windows & Mirrors” educational video series.
-These relationships aim to expand our reach so we may broaden world views of new teachers, students, organizations and communities.
+These relationships cross-promote our educational programs and expand our reach to new teachers, students, organizations and communities.
+Use the tabs to the right to view each organization.

 At the forefront of the world’s human rights movement, The Advocates for Human Rights creates and maintains lasting, comprehensive and holistic change on a global scale by implementing international human rights standards to promote civil society and reinforce the rule of law.
 For more than 30 years, its innovative programming has changed the lives of refugees and immigrants, women, ethnic and religious minorities, children and other marginalized communities.